 You must be a member of a McMaster University JHSC to attend.
 Costs associated with attendance are covered by the EOHSS department.

+Registration can be done through Mosaic.
 Please register for Part One and Part Two together.
-As per the Ministry of Labour (MOL), Part Two of JHSC Certification must be completed within six months of completing Part One.
+As per the Ministry of Labour, Training and Skills Development (MOLTSD), Part Two of JHSC Certification must be completed within six months of completing Part One.

 Part One is the first step in training JHSC members, providing them with a well-rounded understanding of health and safety fundamentals they can apply to their own workplace.

 This includes health and safety and the law, and how to recognize and control hazards.
 Members also learn about their roles and responsibilities, for example, in identifying hazards and making recommendations and in inspecting the workplace and investigating accidents.

 Part One training concludes with a Ministry of Labour (MOL)-developed test.

 Part Two builds on what you’ve learned in Part One and is the final step to becoming a certified member of a Joint Health and Safety Committee (JHSC).
 This is where you will learn how to identify and control significant hazards specific to your workplace/sector, and develop health and safety action plans to address those hazards.